tuladhar/ssl-handshake/README.md

 A command-line debugging tool to check the latency of SSL handshake.

 ## Installation
 Binary is available for Linux, Windows and Mac OS (amd64 and arm64).
-Download the binary for respective platforms from the releases page: https://github.com/tuladhar/ssl-handshake/releases
+Download the binary for respective platforms from the [releases page](https://github.com/tuladhar/ssl-handshake/releases).

 Linux (amd64):
 ```